dlccyes/CollegeNotes/NTUNotes/Junior/Game Theory for Wireless Network Papers/Opportunistic Data Collection in Cognitive Wireless  Sensor Networks - Air–Ground Collaborative Online Planning.md

 ![](https://i.imgur.com/Y61033Q.png)
 - ground sensors have incentive to form data cluster when they want to upload at the same time to the same UAV
 	- assume $jm$ link is better than $im$ link, and they want to upload at the same time
-		- sharing the bandwidth will make the overall rate between $im$'s & $jm$'s, thus $j$ 吃虧
-		- if $j$ help $i$ to upload its data, the overall rate = $jm$'s → faster than the bandwidth sharing scenario
+		- sharing the bandwidth will make $j$ uploads slower, therefor, if the fast $j$ help the slow $i$ to upload its data with its high speed, both will be better off
 - ![](https://i.imgur.com/6aJJDXL.png)
-	- $R_j$ is the total data needed to be uploaded by cluster head $j$
+	- $R_j$ is the gathered data, the total data needed to be uploaded by cluster head $j$
-		- $j$ is the cluster head, need to gather & upload all data of its member
+		- including all its members' data
 	- $\delta_{ij}$ = $i$ connects to cluster head $j$ (binary variable)
 	- a sensor can only be in one cluster at max → (18)
 	- a sensor can't be both cluster head & member → (19)